James LaBrie: Early life

 Kevin James LaBrie was born in Penetanguishene, Ontario, Canada as the youngest of four kids.
 He started both singing and playing the drums at age five.
 In elementary school, he had a music teacher that took to him really well and nurtured him and got him into singing contests.
 In addition to music, LaBrie also grew up an enthusiastic hockey fan, playing whenever possible and watching Hockey Night in Canada every Saturday night with his family.
 Because there wasn't a lot to do around his hometown growing up, he spent a lot of time getting together with friends sitting around listening to music.
 By his mid-teens, he was a member of several bands as a front man that attempted singing and/or drumming.
-He stopped playing drums at age 17, thinking there were too many great drummers better than him, and decided to hone in on singing as his pursuit.
+He stopped playing drums at age 17, thinking there were too many great drummers better than him, and decided to home in on singing as his pursuit.
 He moved to Toronto, Ontario in 1981 at age 18.